dasic002/wordle_game/README.md

 ### User stories
 #### First time player
-- Upon visiting the site the first time want to have the option to skip reading the intructions and proceed straight with the game.
+- Upon visiting the site, the first time want to have the option to skip reading the instructions and proceed straight with the game.
 - I want to be able to refer to the instructions mid play without losing the current state of my game.

 #### An experienced Wordle player introduced to this version
-- I want the gameplay to be as accurate to the offical game, this means:
+- I want the gameplay to be as accurate to the official game, this means:
   1) Appearance - the game is similar enough to the official game that it is easy to pick up.
   2) Gameplay - being able to see what guesses have been made for reference in the next guess.
-  3) Stats - track my progress, I want to use this game to improve my skill in the offical game.
+  3) Stats - track my progress, I want to use this game to improve my skill in the official game.

 #### Returning player
 - I want to be able to play the game on any device, be it a desktop PC or my mobile.